jsridha/Web-Crawler/README.md

 There are two versions of the crawler, one implementing multithreading and one that executes sequentially.
 The multithreaded crawler takes one additional argument as part of its crawl method - num_threads, which determines the number of threads that are used in the execution of the crawl.

 ## Notes
-Both versions of the executor.py require the seed urls and related terms to be entered as arrays within the executor.py module
+Both versions of the executor.py require the seed urls and related terms to be entered as arrays within the executor.py module.
+Additionally, there is an included file indexer.py which can be used to load the results of the program into an ElasticSearch instance.